joedougherty/writing/the_generator_that_could_not_be.rst

 ===============================

 Your friend `George <https://en.wikipedia.org/wiki/Georg_Cantor>`_ is a real math whiz.
 He has some very interesting ideas about infinity.
-Every now and again h, but they never quite seem to stick.
-Perhaps its the `formal terminology <https://www.transfinite.com/content/about5>`_ he uses.
+Every now and again he starts to explain his ideas, but they never quite seem to stick.
+Perhaps it's the `formal terminology <https://www.transfinite.com/content/about5>`_ he uses.
 Perhaps it's the `unfamiliar notation <http://mathworld.wolfram.com/Aleph-0.html>`_.
-Maybe it's both!
+Perhaps it's both!
 Regardless, you resolve to find a common ground.

 You may not be a strong theoretical mathematician, but you *do* happen to know a bit of Python.
 George thinks that ought to be enough to get started on the path toward taming the infinite.
 Heartened by his confidence, you decide to sit down with him and let him try to guide you down this arcane path.